bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 Gene table
 --------------------------------------------------------------------------------
-:**H**: Further correlation analysis across the samples can be performed under
-        the ``gene table`` section, where genes are ordered in the table according to the correlations with the selected gene.
+Further correlation analysis across the samples can be performed under the ``gene table`` section, where genes are ordered in the table according to the correlations with the selected gene.
 The gene-wise average expression of samples per phenotype classes is also presented in the table.

 .. figure:: figures/ug.008.png
     :align: center